demisto/content/Packs/ArmisEventCollector/Integrations/ArmisEventCollector/README.md

 Collects alerts & threat activities from Armis resources.
-This integration was integrated and tested with API V.1.0 of Armis.
+This integration was integrated and tested with API V.1.8 of Armis API.

 ## Configure Armis Event Collector on Cortex XSOAR